gitMiko0/F1RacingDashboard/README.md

 COMP 3612 Assignment #2: Single-Page App
+ **Overview**
+This repository holds code that implements a single page F1 Racing Dashboard, emphasizing the use of hiding modals.
+The project aims to keep track of F1 Racing results for the years 2020-2023 using web APIs to retrieve data, allowing users to view specific driver, constructor and circuit details, as well as save their favorites.
+The implementation uses cacheing for the seasons data in order to significantly improve performane.
+In terms of design, the data is presented with emphasis on contrast for visibility.
+To communicate that an item is clickable, hover styles using color changes, background color changes and borders were used following the red and black theme throughout.

 !
 Intended design doesn't appear to be accurate in Safari.
 Google Chrome, Firefox, or Edge displays it accurately.

-This project implements a single page F1 Racing Dashboard, emphasizing the use of hiding modals.
-The data is presented with emphasis on contrast for visibility.
-To communicate that an item is clickable, hover styles using color changes, background color changes and borders were used following the red and black theme throughout.
+**Technologies Used**
+HTML, CSS (+TailwindCSS), JavaScript

 **Limitations:**
 Due to time constraints, there are opportunities to refactor code such as functions for rendering race/qualifying results, favorites handling and some lengthy event handlers.
 As well, this version was not able to comply with the recommended flow in v1.4 (Nov.22,2024) of the project specifications; For the same reason, it also implements the favorite icon handling.
 Additionally, loading animations were not implemented.